-Policy 1 Improve reliability and efficiency of the transportation network, reduce VMT per capita, and increase transportation options through congestion management, investments in transit, bike, and pedestrian improvements, and transportation demand management programs.
+Policy 1 Use pricing to improve reliability and efficiency of the transportation network, reduce VMT per capita, and increase transportation options.
 Policy 2 Center equity and affordability into pricing programs and projects from the outset.
-Policy 3 Address traffic safety and the safety of users of all modes, both on the priced system and in areas affected by diversion.
+Policy 3 Address traffic safety and the safety of users of all travel modes, both on the priced system and in areas affected by diversion.
 Policy 4 Minimize diversion impacts created by pricing programs and projects prior to implementation and throughout the life of the pricing program or project.
 Policy 5 Reduce greenhouse gas emissions and vehicle miles travelled per capita while increasing access to low-carbon travel options.

-Policy 6 Coordinate technologies and pricing programs and projects to make pricing a low- barrier, seamless experience for everyone who uses the transportation system and to reduce administrative burdens.
+Policy 6 Coordinate technologies and pricing programs and projects to make pricing a low-barrier, seamless experience for everyone who uses the transportation system and to reduce administrative burdens.

 Pricing Policy 1.
-Mobility: Improve reliability and efficiency of the transportation network, reduce VMT per capita, and increase transportation options through congestion management, investments in transit, bike, and pedestrian improvements, and transportation demand management programs.
+Use pricing to improve reliability and efficiency of the transportation network, reduce VMT per capita, and increase transportation options.